Newborn Screening BC currently screens for 27 rare but treatable disorders on the blood spot card panel.

-These disorders are caused by changes to hemoglobin, the protein in the red blood cell that carries oxygen.
-Hemoglobin disorders affect the ability to carry oxygen throughout the body is different than usual.
-This part of the red blood cell is also called hemoglobin.
+These disorders are caused by changes to hemoglobin, the protein in the red blood cells that carries oxygen.
+Hemoglobin disorders affect the ability to carry oxygen throughout the body efficiently.
 Serious health problems can be prevented through medicines and special treatments.

 - Cystic Fibrosis (CF)

 Causes thick mucus to build up in the lungs, digestive system, and other organs.
 Most people with CF get frequent chest infections.
 They may also have problems digesting their food and, as a result, may not gain weight as well as they should.
 Early treatment can be started with medicines and physical therapy.
 This helps babies with cystic fibrosis digest food and keep their lungs clear of mucus.